 An low-carb, ketogenic sugar free chocolate recipe is made with an all-natural, zero carb sugar replacement.
 It won’t trigger cravings or send your blood sugar on a roller coaster!
-This makes it friendly for keto dieters and diabetics alike.
+My easy keto recipes are always acceptable for keto dieters and diabetics alike.

 Homemade chocolate is really very easy and always better than what you’ll find in the store.
 These chocolate almond cups are the perfect after meal treat and a much cheaper alternative to store-bought keto chocolate bars.